isabelredtzer/terraform-tutorial/README.md

 # Terraform Tutorial
-Terraform Tutorial for DevOps course
+This is a Terraform Tutorial for DevOps course DD2482 at KTH.

 ## Installation